-- 2 Inflation adjustment is calculated on the basis of balance sheets at the beginning of the financial year. - 3 The Executive Power may determine that physical or legal persons conducting industrial activities deemed of national interest and that make capital contributions may deduct some amount of their investments from their taxes (within a maximum amount established by Law). - 4 A maximum amount of 40% of income destined for acquiring certain assets or perform some improvements from the investment made during the financial year is tax exempt.
+The Executive Power may determine that physical or legal persons conducting industrial activities deemed of national interest and that make capital contributions may deduct some amount of their investments from their taxes (within a maximum amount established by Law).

 In application of the so-called "padlock rule", the only expenses that can be deducted are those that constitute for the other party (resident or non-resident), income levied by business or personal income tax, and in the proportion resulting from applying to the expense the ratio between the maximum rate applicable to income of the other party and 25% corresponding to the IRAE rate.